Dominik Tiefenthaler

-Dominik Tiefenthaler (/de/) (born 1971) is an Austrian-German actor, mainly working in American TV and films.
-His work includes Gossip Girl, The Good Wife, Person of Interest, Blue Bloods, The Blacklist, Boardwalk Empire, and the dramatic films Maybe Tomorrow and An Act of War.
+Dominik Tiefenthaler (/de/) (born 1971) is an Austrian-German actor, mainly known for his work in The Bombing of Pan Am 103 and Paranoid on Netflix.
+His other work includes Gossip Girl, The Good Wife, Person of Interest, Blue Bloods, The Blacklist, Boardwalk Empire, and the dramatic films Maybe Tomorrow and An Act of War.
 He has also done voice-over projects, including Grand Theft Auto IV and Wolfenstein: The New Order.

 Biography

 Dominik Tiefenthaler was born in Switzerland, to an Austrian father and a German mother.
 He grew up in Kreuzlingen, a small town near Zurich, with his four sisters and one brother.

 He enrolled in the Medical School of the University Zurich, and after receiving his MD Degree worked for two years in the Neurosurgical Department of the Cantonal Hospital in St. Gallen, Switzerland.
 He moved to New York City in 2000, studied acting with William Esper and John Dapolito, and voice and speech with Shane Ann Younts.
 In the spring of 2004, he co-founded the Incumbo Theater Company in New York City, but left the group after two years to focus on a career in film and television.

 Tiefenthaler is the grandson of the Austrian historian and archivist Meinrad Tiefenthaler.
 Once married, now divorced, he lives on the Upper East Side of Manhattan.